Friday, May 31, 2019

 Chiny lay down and started to plan her activities for the weekend.
 She was going to look for a club to go to later in the night, then go to the beach the next day.
 She planned to have as much fun as possible in Nice before going back to Lagos.
 First, she needed to get a SIM card, and speaking of SIM card, she realised that she hadn’t yet turned on her phone since she landed in Nice.
 She pulled the phone out of her handbag and switched it on.

 A few text messages came in.
-The bulk were from her phone operator again and she wondered why they were sending more notifications.
+The bulk was from her phone operator again and she wondered why they were sending more notifications.
 One of the messages was from Nneka.
 Chiny opened it immediately.